Quick answer

 The Public Transport and Commuting Guide covers every ticket type, the KKM card registration process, the mKRK app setup, night bus routes, tram line maps, and the most efficient routes between Kraków's main districts.

 The KKM (Krakowska Karta Miejska) is Kraków's contactless transit card.
 It is registered to your name and PESEL.
 To obtain one: visit the Zarząd Transportu Publicznego (ZTP) customer service point at ul.
-Wielicka 28a or any authorised distribution point, bring your passport and PESEL confirmation, complete the application form, and pay the card issue fee of PLN 5.
+Wielicka 28a or any authorised distribution point, bring your passport and PESEL confirmation, complete the application form, and pay the card issue fee of a specific fare or fine.
 The card is typically issued on the same day or within 24 hours.

 Without a PESEL, you cannot register a KKM card in your name.
 Until your PESEL is confirmed, use single-use tickets purchased from the yellow ticket machines at tram stops, from the driver on buses (at a surcharge), or via the mKRK mobile app using a card payment.
 The mKRK app does not require a PESEL for single-use purchases.